 Naugatuck: The 2nd Pierce engine was returned from Bulldog Fire Apparatus after going through an extensive refurbishment.

 Nepaug Fire (New Hartford): Nepaug has sent their 1995 International / US Tanker 1250/3000 tanker to be refurbished.
 The body will be remounted on a 2015 Kenworth chassis.
-It should be returned and in service this spring.
+The tanker has been returned and is in service.

 New Britain: A new Smeal ladder truck is expected to be delivered this summer and it will be assigned to Ladder 1.
 I'm told the new ladder truck should be in CT by May and delivered in the coming weeks.